thefreys/thefreys.github.io/content/blogs/kristy/2024/03/02/embedding-short-form-videos/embedding-tiktok/markdown.md

 * Click the Share button (right-facing arrow icon), and then click Embed
 * From the popup window, copy and paste the code into the destination webpage

 It did not work for me until I moved the script tag into the head of the html.
 Even then it produces a lot of security warnings in the console.
-I removed it from the head and left it in the body here in a not-working sate.
+I removed it from the head and left it in the body here in a not-working state.
 Boooooo.

 Code:
 ```html